 Many of the restaurants in the area also avoided major damage, but fishing industry officials fear this event could be devastating for the business.

-The rear structure that initially caught on fire has been completely destroyed.
+The rear building that initially caught on fire has been completely destroyed.

 "We have small vessels on the waterway that are being pushed away by U.S. Coast Guard and (the San Francisco Police Department)," Lt.
 Baxter said of the many onlookers in the area.
 "We're asking the public, if you're on a small vessel, to please avoid the area.
 We're asking swimmers in the Aquatic Park area to vacate the water and stay out of the Bay as we fight this four-alarm fire.
 This is a precaution only, but it helps us maintain a safe barrier while we fight this fire, which is still an active four-alarm fire."